glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 $$g_{n\geq 20} \geq \dfrac{1}{2} \qquad g_{n\geq 60} \approx 1$$

-If you have more than 20 guests, we have more than 1 out of 2 chances to have at least 2 identical types of gifts.
+If you have more than 20 guests, we have more than 1 out of 2 chances to have at least two identical types of gifts.

 So, I wish you a good Secret Santa 🎄.